Updated on the 15th of November 2020

 Why is Kryptor free and open source?

-However, if you'd like to support the project and help cover code signing certificate and website hosting costs, then please consider donating :)
+Kryptor will always be free and open source, but if you'd like to support the project and help cover code signing certificate and website hosting costs, then please consider donating :)

 Has Kryptor been audited?